-A limited number of students in years 7 and 8 will be selected for either the Numeracy or Literacy program following a thorough screening process and parents/guardians will be contacted regarding the program.
+A limited number of students in years 7 will be selected for either the Numeracy or Literacy program following a thorough screening process and parents/guardians will be contacted regarding the program.

 The Victorian DET (Department of Education and Training) have produced a booklet called The 201 Literacy and Maths Tips which provides handy hints and ways you can help your child develop literacy and maths skills.
 It provides practical activities for you do with your child at home and questions you can ask your child to help them learn.